51 Fun Things To Do in the Blue Mountains in 2024

 48. Find Kangaroos at Euroka Clearing

 Other than Featherdale Wildlife Park, Euroka campground is the most likely place to spot Kangaroos in the Blue Mountains.
-Gray Kangaroos tend to appear at dawn and dusk.
+Gray Kangaroos appear at dawn and dusk.

 Insider tips: Along with the roos you might spot some black cockatoos